Getting to Know Your Neighborhood: The North End

 Over the past 400 years, the area has been home to an early African American community and to waves of Irish, eastern European Jewish, and more recently, Italian immigrants.
 By 1930, almost all inhabitants were Italian, and it had gained its reputation as Little Italy.
 Today, it continues to be a popular destination for Bostonians and visitors from across the globe who come for the food, the sites, or the neighborhood’s summer street festivals honoring revered saints.

-Despite the changing demographics—only about a third of the population today is of Italian descent—it’s still possible to get a feel for the community.
+Despite the changing demographics—less than a third of the population today is of Italian descent—it’s still possible to get a feel for the community.
 The neighborhood boasts more than 100 restaurants, cafés, and bakeries, and the rustic Italian street signs, indicating imaginary routes to real Italian cities, give the area an even more authentic feel.

 BU Today has compiled a list of some of the best places to investigate, eat, and shop when you visit.